[vc_row][vc_column][title text=”Eleven Years Old and Going Strong” uppercase=”yes” bold=”yes”][vc_column_text]

 Two members of PFFC were among the founders of Shelter, Housing, and Respectful Change (SHARC) another organization that advocates for those that lack housing from the perspective of individuals who are without or formerly without housing.
 PFFC also collaborates with other grass roots organizations made up of individuals who are currently or were formerly without housing, including: Focus, Attitude, and Comment to Excellence (FACE), N Street Village’s Be the Change, and the men and women of Isaiah House

-PFFC members have been asked to participate as members of the Board of Directors of a number of organizations in DC that advocate for the underserved, among them: FBC, CNHED, The Way Home Campaign, Empower DC, and the National Law Center for Poverty and Homelessness.
+PFFC members have been asked to participate as members of the Board of Directors of a number of organizations in DC that advocate for the underserved, among them: FBC, CNHED, The Way Home Campaign, Empower DC, the National Law Center for Homelessness & Poverty, and the United Planning Organization.

 In 2015 three PFFC members produced a documentary called Fairness Rising.
 Fairness Rising is an effort of PFFC better highlight the work that we do and to raise awareness to the plight of so many impoverished residents of the District of Columbia who are unstably housed.